When you’re looking for a waterfowl hunt that has adventure, fast-paced action and beautiful scenery, Ontario, Canada should come to mind.

 On this hunt, we’d be focusing our attention on the diver species as we don’t often get to enjoy this very fast-paced waterfowl.

 Our first hunt had us meeting Morley at the boat launch a couple of hours before sunrise.
-I and friend, John Ward of Camillus Knives and DMT Sharpeners, got our boat launched and we were soon on our way following Morley out to a spot he had picked for us.
+I and my friend, John Ward of Camillus Knives and DMT Sharpeners, got our boat launched and we were soon on our way following Morley out to a spot he had picked for us.

 As we headed out in the pitch black, the lights on the shoreline glimmered off the water giving a magical and suspenseful feeling.
 We would be hunting on the end of a long point that jutted out into a protected bay just off the big water of Lake Ontario.
 The past two mornings they had limited out on birds within a couple of hours of hunting in this exact spot.